Virtual Machine Data Recovery

 Type I and Type II Hypervisors

 A Type I hypervisor is also called a “bare metal” or “native” hypervisor.
-Software such as Microsoft Hyper-V and VMWare ESXi are Type I hypervisors.
+Software such as Microsoft Hyper-V and VMWare ESXi is a Type I hypervisor.
 The software is installed directly on the “host” machine, with no need for a pre-existing operating system before creating the virtual “guest” machine.
 In this setup, the only thing standing between the host machine’s hardware and the guest machine is the hypervisor itself.

 Microsoft Hyper-V Data Recovery